 - Our seven-person Board of Directors includes a woman and three of its members are under 45.

-- Of our lawyers age 40 and under, 50% are women and includes representatives of the Latina and LGBTQ communities.
+- Of our lawyers age 40 and under, almost 60% are women and includes representatives of the Latina, LGBTQ and African American communities, and our lawyers 50 and under are approximately 40% women and include representatives of the same diverse communities.

-- As to the most recent group of five associates who have received and accepted offers, three are women and one is an African American male.
+- As to the most recent group of five associates who have received and accepted offers, three are women and two are men, including one who is African American.

 - As to our 2020 group of five 1st year law clerks, two are women and one is an African American male.